Investment Relationships, Development Finance, and Macroeconomic Affairs

 Creating balanced investment relationships to support U.S. jobs and safeguard our national security.Learn More about Investment Affairs Investment Affairs

-Promoting international financial stability and leveling the playing field for U.S. companies and workers by countering corruption in international business and public finances.Learn More about Monetary Affairs Monetary Affairs
+Promoting international financial stability and leveling the playing field for U.S. companies and workers by promoting fiscal transparency and combatting bribery of foreign government officials.Learn More about Macroeconomic Affairs Macroeconomic Affairs